regolo-ai/python-client/README.md

 This ensures that all `RegoloClient` instances and static functions will use the specified API key and model.

-Still, you can create run methods by passing model and key directly.
+Still, you can create run methods by inserting model and key directly.

  ## **3. Perform a basic request**